 2. Upload an audio file containing a speech sample from a consenting speaker.

 To create a voice clone, start from the Platform’s Voice Library page.
-Click Create voice, then Voice clone to open the voice cloning menu.
+Click Voice Cloning to open the cloning menu.

 The sections below walk through each method step by step.